scala/docs.scala-lang/_style/declarations.md

 ## Classes

-Class/Object/Trait constructors should be declared all on one line, unless the line becomes "too long" (about 100 characters).
+Class, object, and trait constructors should be declared all on one line, unless the line becomes "too long" (about 100 characters).
 In that case, put each constructor argument on its own line with [trailing commas](https://docs.scala-lang.org/sips/trailing-commas.html#motivation):